 Invest in non-tax-sheltered plans

 Tax deferment is convenient today, but it can haunt you later in life.
-That’s why it’s wise to put some of your savings in investments which aren’t sheltered from taxes.
-Examples include include certificates of deposit (CDs), treasury bills, broker accounts, mutual funds, and exchange traded funds.
+That’s why it’s wise to put some of your savings in investments that aren’t sheltered from taxes.
+Examples include certificates of deposit (CDs), treasury bills, broker accounts, mutual funds, and exchange-traded funds.

 You’ll have to pay taxes on your gains now, but that means there will be no taxes to pay on them in your retirement.
 Of course, paying taxes on your gains now means that these accounts won’t grow as fast as your tax-deferred accounts.
 But it’s nice to have money put aside that you know won’t shrink whenever you use it.

 Now that you’ve distributed your savings across a number of tax-deferred and tax-free accounts, you can be strategic with your withdrawals.
 During a year when you’re in a lower tax bracket, pay your living expenses with money from your taxable accounts, like a traditional IRA.
 On years where your tax bracket is higher, pull from tax-free accounts, like a Roth IRA.
 If you want to be really strategic, you can even use low-tax-bracket years to draw money from your traditional IRA and feed it into your Roth IRA.
 That way, you get to pay a lower tax rate to get your cash into an account where it can continue to grow, tax-free.

 Most people assume that they’ll be in a lower tax bracket at retirement.
 But if you’re prudent enough to build a very large retirement portfolio, that may not be the case.
 To protect your savings, be sure to diversify your retirement portfolio.
 The sooner you start, the more financial security you’ll have in your old age.